Persona guide · AAT → ACCA

 Realistic timeline and total cost?

 Timeline: 2.5–3.5 years part-time for the 10 remaining papers, studying alongside work.
 Most AAT-to-ACCA candidates take 1 paper per sitting and use ACCA's quarterly exam structure.
 The Strategic Professional papers (SBL and SBR especially) are the rate-limiting step — most candidates resit at least one.
-Cost: ACCA's own fees total ~£1,600 across registration, annual subs, and exam fees for the remaining 10 papers + Ethics module.
-Tuition on top — Learnsignal's subscription model runs ~£540 / €630 per year and covers all papers.
-Total self-funded: roughly £2,500–£3,500 spread over the 3-year route.
+Cost: ACCA's own unavoidable fees across registration, annual subs, and exam fees for the remaining 10 papers + Ethics module are a fixed (and modest) component.
+Tuition is the bulk — Learnsignal's subscription model covers every paper in one plan.
+Total self-funded is a fraction of classroom equivalent, spread over the 3-year route.
 Many employers fund ACCA for staff who hold AAT — make the business case at performance review.

 Frequently asked